Egg Groups

 • Pokémon are considered compatible if they share at least one Egg Group and are of opposite genders.

-• Dittoditto imgis an exception, as it can breed with almost any Pokémon regardless of gender, including genderless Pokémon.
+• DittoDitto Pokemon Imageis an exception, as it can breed with almost any Pokémon regardless of gender, including genderless Pokémon.

 • Pokémon in the No Eggs Discovered Egg Group cannot breed under any circumstances, and Ditto cannot breed with another Ditto.

-• In Gen 2 exclusively, if two Pokémon have identical DEFENSE defense icon IVs and their SPECIAL ATTACK spatk icon and SPECIAL DEFENSE spdef icon IVs either match or differ by 8, they cannot produce Eggs.
+• In Gen 2 exclusively, if two Pokémon have identical DEFENSE Defense Stat Icon IVs and their SPECIAL ATTACK Special Attack Stat Icon and SPECIAL DEFENSE Special Defense Stat Icon IVs either match or differ by 8, they cannot produce Eggs.

 This hints at a familial relationship due to how IVs are inherited from parents.